DARK-art108/DevOps-Pro-Assessment/README.md

-# Ineuron DevOps Assesment
+# Ineuron DevOps Assessment

 ## Introduction

-The repository contains the Ineuron DevOps assesment.
-The assesment contains 3 question's. **Take any one question and complete it.**
+The repository contains the Ineuron DevOps assessment.
+The assessment contains 3 question's. **Take any one question and complete it.**

 ## Assesment